gazay/gon/README.md

 ....
 ```

-Rabl will return you array and gon by default put it to variable
+Rabl will return you an array and gon by default will put it to variable
 gon.rabl

-Two way how you can change it - using aliases or you can add alias to
+Two ways how you can change it - using aliases or you can add alias to
 gon mapping method:

 ``` ruby